 In the state of New York, it is unlawful to discriminate against an applicant or employee due to citizenship status and national origin.
 The New York City Human Rights Law is a New York City statute that prohibits employment discrimination based on citizenship status, alienage, and national origin.
 New York State Human Rights Law is the New York State statute that provides substantially similarly protections for New Yorkers who live outside of the NYC proper.
 Both the state of New York and New York City law applies to employers with 4 or more employees and offers broader protection.

 The New York City discrimination and sexual harassment attorneys at the Derek Smith Law Group, PLLC, have years of experience litigating claims of national origin discrimination.
-Working closely with our Philadelphia discrimination and sexual harassment attorneys, the Derek Smith Law Group, PLLC has recovered hundreds of thousands for our clients who were the victims of discrimination.
-If you feel you have been discriminated against because of your national origin, please give our experienced attorneys a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+If you feel you have been discriminated against because of your national origin, please give our experienced attorneys a call at (800) 807-2209 for your free consultation.